MarcoEterno/frameformer-architecture/AutoGPT/README.md

 6. **create_framework**: if even after the high resources mode the solution is still not convincing, the agent will create a new framework to solve the task.

+## Task scheduler and resource management
+It is possible that given the variable amount of effort that can be put in a task, a sophisticated system is needed to decide whether to use some resources to complete a task, or to use them to create a new framework or not.

+WOULD BE NICE TO SET A BOOL VARIABLE USER_AWAY, IN ORDER TO FORCE THE MODEL TO DO THINGS ON HIS OWN.

 ## New Frameworks
 --when to create them and how to call them--
 After having solved a task, the agent evaluates the solution.